jjcapellan/SIXDB/README.md

 # SIDB (simple indexedDB)
 SIDB is a basic and very easy to use library wrapper for indexedDB.
 SIDB uses a task queue to eliminate potential problems derived from the asynchronous nature of indexedDB.
+This library is focused on simplicity and ease of use.

 ## How to use